tamariam/Kiddie-Corner/README.md

  -  added the URL path at the project level to ensure that the robots.txt file is properly recognized.
  -  Due to the initialization of the template in the path, i had to move the robots.txt file into  templates folder to ensure it functions correctly.

+## E-commerce Business Model

+ Kiddie Corner is a B2C e-commerce application.
+Selling directly to consumers means that the site is designed to sell quickly, on impulse, and in smaller quantities.The website is not yet intend to sell to other businesses.
+For this reason, a large amount of the functionality is focused on the user experience and the ability to purchase products quickly and effectively

+## Marketing Strategy